Universal-Connect-Project/ucw-app/ui/README.md

 The above commands will allow this UI to be used with the server project, which is also in this repo.
 Follow the steps in the [README.md](../README.md) to run the `server` locally.

+If you need to update the UCW NPM package to a newly published version, simply run

+`npm i -S @ucp-npm/components@<version>`